basavk/coinsecure-island/README.md

 # coinsecure-island
 A fun way to learn about bitcoin while exploring a beautiful island.
-It also provides live trades(ask/bids) from CoinSecure Trading Platform
+It also provides live trades(ask/bids) from CoinSecure Trading Platform for every 2 mins.
+Explore this island to know more about 'Bitcoin'.

 How to run ?
 Extract the zip file which is present under executable folder & run the exe file.